 - Baking pan or cookie baking sheet.
 This is required to place the brisket safely in the oven.

 - Optional, butter.
 Butter will help keep the brisket moist.

 If you are using the stove method to reheat brisket:

 - A big pot with water.
-You will need a portable to hold about 20 ounces of water or mater, depending on the size of the brisket.
+You will need a container to hold about 20 ounces of water, depending on the size of the brisket.